AndreFerrarez/Resgistration-Page/README.md

-# Registration Page
+# Registration Page - "AJ CAPITAL WEALTH MANAGMENT"
 This is a simple registration page built using HTML and CSS.
 The purpose of this page is to collect user information and allow users to create an account on a web platform.

-"AJ CAPITAL WEALTH MANAGMENT".

 Screenshot